ToyoLandi/Basecamp/README.md

 > Repeitition prevents flow
 > Simplify the task

-Formally known as "LogQuery", **"logGuru" is a GUI and/or CLI automation engine with the goal to automate the repeatable and often tedious tasks for TSE's working with McAfee Enterprise Products.** This app, tool, engine, script, whatever you want to call it - can be divided into three parts. *Root*, *Extension*, and *API"* which we will discuss more in a moment.
-Lastly, you will see the word *Task* - italized and capilitzed throughout this guide; a *Task* is any code block (Class, Function, etc.)
+Formally known as "LogQuery", **logGuru is a GUI and/or CLI automation engine with the goal to automate the repeatable and often tedious tasks for TSE's working with McAfee Enterprise Products.** The *Engine* behind logGuru has been designed to fundamentally promote the *Project Philosophy* and allow the project to scale to the limits of Engineer's imgainations.
+Two important terms used throughout this guide that we will define quickly... *Workflow* and *Task*.
+A *Workflow* is a list of *Task* that are ran, in order, when a user either interacts with

-* **Root** - All of the main elements of logGuru.
+**Root** - All of the main elements of logGuru.
 This includes the *GUI*, *Framework Logic*, and *Tasks* Classes
 * **Extension** - Contains *user* defined *Task* or code to extend functionality of logGuru.
 Following "Bring Zen to *YOUR* work"
 * **API** - A fully-featured CLI to call the *Task*'s defined in Root.
 Providing a powerful alternative to the GUI by sharing **Root**, and **Extension** code.